Eurasian Economic Union: Armenia and Nagorno-Karabakh

 In September 2013, Armenia announced its intentions of joining the Customs Union of Belarus, Kazakhstan and Russia.
 At the time of joining the Union, the Republic of Armenia already had preferential treatment within the framework of the CIS as a party to the Free Trade Zone Agreement of 18 October 2011, and therefore enjoyed significant tariff benefits.
 According to an IMF representative in Armenia, Armenia's membership to the Eurasian Economic Union resulted in about $250 million a year in customs revenue.
 Armenia also benefited in the form of secured privileges for 752 products until 2020, which implies no EAEU tariffs due to Union membership.
 Joining the Union allowed the country to get even more tangible economic effects due to the functioning of the Common Economic Space, the use of common technical regulation, sanitary and phytosanitary measures, non-tariff regulation.
-Such results confirm that for the implementation of full-scale freedom of movement of goods, liberalization of tariff regulation alone is not enough.
+Such results confirm that for the implementation of full-scale freedom of movement of goods, liberalisation of tariff regulation alone is not enough.
 The region of Nagorno-Karabakh, however, is disputed between Armenia and Azerbaijan.
 Tensions rose further in the Caucasus region on 30 July 2014 due to clashes between Armenian and Azerbaijani soldiers.

-Experts estimate that with the accession of Armenia, the internationally unrecognised Nagorno-Karabakh Republic would not be integrated into the Eurasian Union.
+Experts estimated that with the accession of Armenia, the internationally unrecognised Nagorno-Karabakh Republic would not be integrated into the Eurasian Union.
 Armenia is a permanent political, military and economic ally of Russia, whereas Azerbaijan holds close ties with Armenia's long-standing enemy Turkey.
 The Kazakh President Nursultan Nazarbayev expressed concern in 2013 that no reliable customs border between Armenia and Nagorno-Karabakh could be drawn.
 However, Nazarbayev expressed that he holds all the existing disagreements preventing Armenia's integration into Eurasian Economic Union are surmountable.
 The Chairman of the Foreign Policy Committee in the Armenian Parliament, Artak Zakarian, announced on 14 May 2014 that Armenia will not build any customs borders, including with the region of Nagorno-Karabakh.

+Following the 2023 Azerbaijani offensive in Nagorno-Karabakh, the Nagorno-Karabakh Republic ceased to exist.

-According to Eurasian Economic Commission statistics, Eurasian Economic Union countries experienced a 1.9% GDP increase between January-June 2018, compared to the same period in 2017.
-Armenia had the greatest GDP growth index throughout the reporting period - 8.3%.
+According to Eurasian Economic Commission statistics, Eurasian Economic Union countries experienced a 1.9% GDP increase between January–June 2018, compared to the same period in 2017.
+Armenia had the greatest GDP growth index throughout the reporting period – 8.3%.
 The EEU's industrial output increased by 3.3%, with reprocessing industry increasing by 62.7% and mining increasing by 27.9%.
-Again, Armenia had the largest growth in industrial production - 9.6% - despite a 12.7% fall in mining.
+Again, Armenia had the largest growth in industrial production – 9.6% – despite a 12.7% fall in mining.